Long-Term Care (LTC) Rider

 ACTIVATING AN LTC RIDER WILL REDUCE THE DEATH BENEFIT

-In most cases, activating an LTC rider will reduce the death benefit of the associated life insurance policy.
-When the rider is triggered, and benefits are paid out for long-term care, that amount is generally subtracted from the total death benefit.
+In most cases, activating a long-term care rider will reduce the death benefit of the associated life insurance policy.
+When the LTC rider on life insurance is triggered and benefits are paid out for long-term care, that amount is generally subtracted from the total death benefit.
 This means that the remaining death benefit available to beneficiaries upon the policyholder's death will be lower by the amount that has been used for long-term care.

 Coverage Details

 LTC coverage can vary depending on the insurance provider and the particular policy, including the time the benefits are available.
 Some policies offer benefits for a few years, whereas others might provide coverage for the policyholder's lifetime.
-Here are some common elements that are generally included.
+Here are some common elements that are generally included in life insurance with a long-term care rider.

 • Nursing Home Care: Full-time residential care, including medical services.